danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-02-20-eurovelo-macedonia.md

 date: 2017-02-21 17:35
 ---

 The longer I was stood there, watching the border guard clicking away on his computer and making phones calls — none of which I understood — the more my nerves increased.
-There was no reason for my passport to be denied, it had only been issued a couple of months prior, and this was it’s first trip.
+There was no reason for my passport to be denied, it had only been issued a couple of months prior.

 I waited.